Liquid flow sensors for medical technology

 - Tubing deformation measurement

-- What flow range is required?
+- The required flow range

-- Housing size/installation space
+- Housing size and available installation space

-- Cost
+- Cost considerations